psilospore/typescriptx/Readme.md

 # TypescriptX

-Typescript Extensions for use in JavaScript/Typescript.
+The well respected Typescript Extensions for use in JavaScript/Typescript.

 ## Principles